mclane-company/hxhawki-swaggerhub-automation/products/Human Capital Mgmt/tsd-ad-accounts-sys-api.md

 #### Accounts

-A user is person who is known to Mclane and requires authenticated access to authorized resources.
+A user is person who is known to McLane and requires authenticated access to authorized resources.
 Other context about the user is stored in the account for that person.